jina-ai/jina/README.md

       - !MultiModalDriver {}
 ```

-Interested readers can refer to this example to see [how to build a multimodal search engine for image retrieval using TIRG (Composing Text and Image for Image Retrieval)](https://github.com/jina-ai/examples/tree/master/multimodal-search-tirg)
+Interested readers can refer to [`jina-ai/example`: how to build a multimodal search engine for image retrieval using TIRG (Composing Text and Image for Image Retrieval)](https://github.com/jina-ai/examples/tree/master/multimodal-search-tirg) for the usage of `MultimodalDriver` and `BaseMultiModalEncoder` in practice.

 </details>